- What is the Multi Entry Visa Policy?

 In order to visit Northern Ireland, you will require a Multiple Entry Visa and a UK Visa.

-The Immigration Advice Service has specially dedicated immigration lawyers who are well versed in both Irish and UK immigration law.
-Contact our client care team to see how we can advise you on both your Irish Visa and UK Visa.
+The Immigration Advice Service has specially dedicated immigration consultants who are well versed in both Irish and UK immigration law.
+Contact our client care team to see how we can advise you on both your Irish Visa and UK Visa, just the same as hiring any immigration lawyer.

 If you don’t have an IRP/GNIB card, you will still need a valid visa and entry permission, even if your card is in the post.